TitoCoder/JavaScript-Coding-Interview-Questions-Answers/Data Structures/01-reverse-an-array-using-a-loop.md

+# Write a function to reverse an array

 # Problem Description
 Given an array of elements, the task is to write a function that reverses the order of the elements in the array using a loop.